vmware-archive/node-examples/function-execution/README.md

 ## Start a GemFire Cluster

 There are scripts in the `function-execution/scripts` directory for creating a GemFire cluster.
-The `startGemFire.sh` script starts up the simplest cluster of one locator and one cache server.
+The `startGemFire` script starts up the simplest cluster of one locator and one cache server.
 The locator provides administration services for the cluster and a discovery service allowing clients and servers to find each other.
 The server provides storage for data along with computation services.

 The startup script also creates a single region called "test" that the application uses for storing data in the server (similar to a table in relational databases).
 A region is similar to a hashmap and stores all data as key/value pairs.